 The Coming of Socialism to Europe

 Socialism was a radical idea which was based on abolition of private properties and projected a dream of classless society.
 Socialists saw private property as the root of all social ills.
 They argued that the capitalists were only concerned about their profit and not with the welfare of workers.
 Capitalist system was seen as exploitative of workers.

 Karl Marx (1818-1883) argued that workers should make a cooperative society in which collective ownership of land and factories would be promoted.
 According to Marx, it was the way to get rid of ills of capitalism.
 Friedrich Engels (1820-1895) also added other ideas to the concept of socialism.
 Marx and Engels wrote extensively on this topic.

 Support for Socialism

 Socialist ideas spread through Europe by the 1870s.
-An international body; called Second International was formed to coordinate these efforts.
+An international body, called Second International was formed to coordinate these efforts.